bintest2023/bintest-FetchContent/README.md

 The name of the targets must match the name of the tests.

-If you want user rational_stdout_stderr test, you should to download Catch2 lib in vcpkg pakage manager for C++
+If you want user rational_stdout_stderr test, you should to download Catch2 lib in vcpkg pakage manager for C++.
+You should have Catch2 lib with vcpkg to use rational_stdout_stderr.